 Complementing the river’s natural bounty are stately mansions and saltwater farms with fields sweeping down to the water’s edge; an old-time boatyard that still builds wooden boats; and the working waterfront of oyster farmers, clam diggers and lobstermen.

-In the evenings, enjoy our Happy Hour Tours, Live Music on Fridays, or an Oyster & Wine Tasting on the stable and roomy River Tripper.
+In the evenings, enjoy our Happy Hour Tours, or an Oyster & Wine & Sake Tasting Cruise on the stable and roomy River Tripper.

 “Sunset Cruiser” – “We had a wonderful time on our sunset cruise we danced to live music enjoyed fresh oysters on the halve shell with our favorite beverages.
 We photographed the gorgeous sunset then watched the lights of Damariscotta twinkle on the water as we returned to our berth.
 The crew was awesome answering any and all questions and providing first class service to all.”
 Stephen D, Bristol, CT